-Rock Run Creek, Sproul State Forest, West Branch Creek, Two Rock Run Creek, Bear Creek Forest, Centre County, Three Rock Run, Beech Creek, Big Run Creek, Middletown Road., Kato Road, Orviston Road, Bloody Skillet Road
+Rock Run Creek, Sproul State Forest, West Branch Creek, Bear Creek Forest, Centre County, Beech Creek, Big Run Creek, Middletown Road, Kato Road, Orviston Road, Bloody Skillet Road

 Last Known Status

 Closed For Season(expected to reopen Sunday, January 12, 2014)